How to streamline your invoice process

 Start by creating a standardised invoice outline, and then choose how to create the invoice.
 The next steps include setting a schedule, selecting payment methods, maintaining a backup of past invoices and regularly following up with clients.

-To save time and minimise errors, you can also choose to hire a professional accountant or bookkeeper or sign up with Tide and use reliable invoicing software for free đ.
+To save time and minimise errors, you can also choose to hire a professional accountant or bookkeeper.
+Otherwise, why not sign up with Tide for easy, fast and reliable invoicing software.
+Send 3 invoices for free every month on Tide’s free plan!🎉

 Photo by Adam Winger, published on Unsplash